ibm-cloud-docs/secure-infrastructure-vpc/override-kms.md

 {: shortdesc}

 To override the values, you pass the JSON `key_management` object in an override input variable.
 For deployments with projects or {{site.data.keyword.bplong_notm}}, the values are added in the `override_json_string` input.
 Both {{site.data.keyword.keymanagementservicelong_notm}} and {{site.data.keyword.hscrypto}} are supported in the [landing zone deployable architectures](/docs/secure-infrastructure-vpc).

+You can also use the [landing zone configuration tool](https://terraform-ibm-modules.github.io/landing-zone-config-tool/#/home){: external} to customize your deployable architectures.
+{: tip}

 ## Example key management overrides
 {: #override-kms-use-cases}